 SpecFlow V2.1 has been officially released and is available to download from NuGet.
-The most important changes are: Updated to Gherkin 4.0.0 parser Plugin interface for generator and runtime plugins Changed to an event base interface and added additional hooks for customizing TestThread and scenario dependencies Two new assist methods, FindInSet and FindAllInSet.
-The following […]
+The most important changes are: Updated to Gherkin 4.0.0 parser Plugin interface for generator and runtime plugins Changed to an event-based interface and added additional hooks for customizing TestThread and scenario dependencies Two new assist methods, FindInSet and FindAllInSet.
+The following issue […]

 25 May 2016 SpecFlow+ V1.4 has been officially released and is available to download from NuGet.
 The most important changes are: Updated SpecFlow+ Excel for SpecFlow 2 compatibility (compatible with SpecFlow 2.1) Support for SpecFlow V2’s shared AppDomain parallelisation Use the “about” option to display additional license info (expiry date, upgrade until date) from the […]